robertKegel/Codecademy-Projects/README.md

 <br>
 <h3>JavaScript</h3>
 <p>Mysterious Organism - Object factory function to create an organism object with random DNA string.
 The objects have methods to mutate a gene in the DNA, compare DNA to another Organism object, return whether the organism is likely to survive based on DNA traits, and finally to return a complement strand of DNA.
-A function is also included to compare an array of organisms' DNA with each other and return the highest percentage match.
+A function is also included to compare an array of organisms' DNA with each other and return the highest percentage match.</p>

+<p>Data Structures in JavaScript - taken from Python folder and translated to JS.